 This morning, my jaw dropped when I heard radio host Dennis Miller repeatedly tell a caller who was upset about the horrendous school shootings in Connecticut that he should consider pulling his young daughter out of school and homeschooling her.
 Miller was clearly serious.
 I'm not used to hearing homeschooling being recommended by people like Dennis Miller, but in the wake of the awful event at Sandy Hook, I can see where shaken parents all over the country are looking at their children and thinking, "How can I protect them?" when dropping them off at school each day no longer ...
 Read More...

-A library of field guides is an important resource for homeschooling families, and with spring just around the corner, it’s a great time to make sure you have what you need on hand to help with identification of birds, trees, insects, spiders, snakes, turtles, frogs, toads, and wildflowers.
+A library of field guides is an important resource for homeschooling families, and with spring just around the corner, it's a great time to make sure you have what you need on hand to help with identification of birds, trees, insects, spiders, snakes, turtles, frogs, toads, and wildflowers.
 Here are some tips for making sure your field guides are frequently-used.
 Read More...

 Elementary age homeschooled kids are often eager book group participants.
 However, parents sometimes struggle to move their kids to more literary discussion about books as they grow into middle school and early high school years.
 One useful idea to smooth this transition is to pair a book with its movie adaptation.
 I've found that kids frequently find films to be more accessible, and creating a scenario where kids will naturally compare the book and the movie is an easy way to create deeper discussion points.
 Here is what that might look like.
 Read More...